 Let’s give this new hashtag a try and see if it can catch on.
 I think it will help to better organize birding posts so that followers can get what they want when they want it.

-#birdcp: prompt alerts of rare or uncommon birds in Manhattan, with or without photos or videos
+#birdcp: prompt alerts of rare, uncommon, or otherwise interesting birds in Manhattan (including first arrivals of migrants), with or without photos or videos

 People can use hashtags any way they want on Twitter.
 We can’t control how #birdcp and #birdcpp are used.

 This is true!
 All we can control is who is approved for automated retweeting.
 If you use these hashtags in ways inconsistent with our recommendations, we will not retweet you!

 It does NOT help to mention @mbalerter in your tweets.

 Just use the hashtag!
 If we see you tweeting well about birds, we eventually will approve your account.
 You can send us a direct message to speed up approval.

 If you want bird alerts, we recommend following @mbalerter!

 Issue an alert for any observation or comment you believe may be of immediate interest to active Manhattan birders and nature enthusiasts.
 No species are off limits.
 In particular, owl reports are welcome.
 (If you want to pass along a report without having your name or username publicly disclosed, just direct message the @BirdCentralPark account and say so.
 I will issue the alert myself without attribution.)